B21-CAP0101/bebas-capstone-2021/androidfd/readme.md

 # Android Replicate step
 To replicate android application, just clone this repository.
 Our Android folder is using Clean-Architecture principle.

+## Attention
+if you want to change google maps api key, you can change in file /core/src/value/string you will see string name google_maps_key you can change on there, but if you won't is it ok

 ## Features and Explanation About our Android Application
 In this project we use: